nadiamariduena/python-intro-2024-privat/z_decorators.md

 - **self:** Refers to the instance of the class in instance methods.
 It allows access to instance attributes and other instance methods.

+- **cls:** Refers to the class itself in class methods.
+It allows access to class attributes and other class methods.

 <br>

 <br>